25th anniversary cube

 Try and remove the inner sliding mechanism, blocked by knobs you can only turn one at a time.

-Create a row of 3 pegged squares of ONE of your colors - vertically, horizontally or diagonally, on one side of the Cube.
+Create a row of 3 pegged squares of ONE of your colours - vertically, horizontally or diagonally, on one side of the Cube.

 Rubik's Magic Strategy Game